-A building has a total NLA of 2,500 m2.
-Within this NLA, 1,500 m2 is occupied by a tenant that is an English college.
+Example 1: A building has a total NLA of 2,500 m.
+Within this NLA, 1,500 m is occupied by a tenant that is an English college.

 The net office NLA is calculated as:

 Therefore, the maximum medical office facilities and educational office facilities that can be included for this rating is calculated as follows: